 A branded hashtag is your own hashtag that you created to build a community around your brand and set an Instagram trend.
 Tags on a hashtag is the number of media posted using your hashtag.

-INSTAGRAM STORIES’ METRICS
+INSTAGRAM METRICS FOR STORIES

 Essentially, exits show how many people left your Story without watching it to the end.
 Exits happen when: